-Mr. Ramirez is an independent director of three (3) other RCBC subsidiaries-Rizal Microbank, Inc., RCBC Rental Corporation, and RCBC Leasing and Finance Corporation-and of Metro Combined Logistics Solutions.
+Mr. Ramirez is an independent director of three (3) other RCBC subsidiaries-Rizal Microbank, Inc., RCBC Rental Corporation, and RCBC Leasing and Finance Corporation-and of Metro Combined Logistics Solutions (resigned as of 08 Nov.
+2024).
+He is also the Chairman of the Board of Trustees of Ibalon Heritage Association, Inc.